pipedocs/pipedocs.github.io/content/containers/index_proc.md

 By running xcpEngine from a container, you lose the ability to submit jobs to the cluster directly from xcpEngine.
-Here is a way to split your cohort file and submit a qsub job for each line.
+Here is a way to split your cohort file and submit a qsub job for each line. *Note that we are using `my_cohort_rel_container.csv`, which means we don't need to specify an `-r` flag.
+If your cohort file uses paths relative to the host's file system you will beed to specify `-r`*

 ```bash
 #!/bin/bash